dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 The style of middleware shown with `Approach 1:` is **terminal middleware**.
 It's called terminal middleware because it does a matching operation:

 * The matching operation in the preceding sample is `Path == "/"` for the middleware and `Path == "/Movie"` for routing.
-* When a match is successful, it executes some functionality and calls `return` rather than invoking the `next` middleware.
+* When a match is successful, it executes some functionality and returns, rather than invoking the `next` middleware.

 It's called terminal middleware middleware because it terminates the search, executes some functionality, and then returns.